Code-Institute-Submissions/sami-sinnari-MilestoneProject3/README.md

 ### Testing User Stories

-* As a user, I want to be able to view recipes to cook **Created a special website link "Recipes" dedicated to all different recipes upload by other user's and site owner**
+* As a user, I want to be able to view recipes to cook

+  **Created a special website link "Recipes" dedicated to all different recipes upload by other user's and site owner**

-* As a user, I want to be able to register for the website and post my own recipes **Created a link which will leade to "Sign Up" page where new users can register.
+* As a user, I want to be able to register for the website and post my own recipes

+  **Created a link which will leade to "Sign Up" page where new users can register.
 Once registered, they will be able to post their own recipes**

 * As a user, I want to be able to share my own recipes with the community in an easy way.

   **Created a share buttons under each recipe added on the website.
 User's are able to noticve them easily**

 * As a user, I want to be able to find new recipes.

   **Created a page where all of the recipes are added once posted.
 User's are able to browse them wheter registered or not**

-* As a user, I want to be able to edit/update my posted recipes **Added customization options on each recipe profile of each registered user, where they can either edit/update their recipes**
+* As a user, I want to be able to edit/update my posted recipes

+  **Added customization options on each recipe profile of each registered user, where they can either edit/update their recipes**

-* As a user, I want to be able to delete my posted recipes **Added removal options on each recipe profile of registered user, where they can delete their recipes**
+* As a user, I want to be able to delete my posted recipes

+  **Added removal options on each recipe profile of registered user, where they can delete their recipes**

 ### Further Testing

+**Manual testing**
+- The website (code) has been tested in browsers and few different mobile devices.
+Site appeared to be fully functional on each.

+### Bugs and defense
+- Authorisation issue - *defense design*

+   User was able to edit other users recipes when not logged in via https, just by adding edit_recipe in the link.
+Implemented code to fix the problem.

+- Removing issue - *ID error*

+    Whenever a user would decide to delete a recipe, it would delete first recipe always.
+Noticed the issue is within the _id's, as always first _id was targeted.
+Added index.loop to asssing different _id to modals and now the user will delete recipe it want's to delete.

 #### [Back to Contents](#contents)